Naturopathic Doctors Email List

 Most data vendors struggle with naturopathic doctor data for structural reasons.
 Their provider databases are built around the NPI Registry as the primary source, which systematically undercounts NDs.
 Vendors that supplement with web scraping pick up some additional practitioners, but scraping naturopathic practice websites isn't consistent because many NDs have minimal web presence or share a website with a multi-practitioner wellness center.

 Misclassification is rampant.
-"Naturopathic doctor" gets confused with "naturopath" (which may not require a doctorate or any licensure in some states), "holistic health practitioner" (a much broader category), and "homeopath" (a specific modality that some NDs practice but that isn't synonymous with naturopathic medicine).
-If your vendor can't distinguish between a licensed ND with a four-year doctoral degree and a self-described holistic practitioner with an online certification, your list quality is compromised.
+"Naturopathic doctor" gets confused with "naturopath" (which may not require a doctorate or any licensure in some states), generic "wellness practitioner" (a much broader category), and "homeopath" (a specific modality that some NDs practice but that isn't synonymous with naturopathic medicine).
+If your vendor can't distinguish between a licensed ND with a four-year doctoral degree and a self-described wellness practitioner with an online certification, your list quality is compromised.

 Contact decay is also faster than average for this segment.
 Naturopathic practices are predominantly small (1-3 practitioners) and more susceptible to location changes, practice closures, and name changes than larger medical groups.
 When a solo ND moves offices or rebrands their practice, every contact data point tied to the old identity becomes stale simultaneously.